Informfully/Challenges/newsimages25/images/README.md

 ## Overall Results

 The scores below are the average ratings for each image in a run submission (on a 5-point Likert scale).
-The "evaluation" folder contains scores for every single image.
+The [survey_results](https://github.com/Informfully/Challenges/tree/main/newsimages25/images/survey_results) folder contains scores for every single image.
-The codebase for each team is available in the "workflows" repository.
+The codebase for each team is available in the [workflows](https://github.com/Informfully/Challenges/tree/main/newsimages25/workflows) folder.
 Entries are sorted by score (starting with the highest at the top).

 ### Scores Subtask 1